Randymations/Glasscord-Installer/README.md

 ## Notes
 - ~~After v1.0 of Glasscord officially releases, there will be an update to the installer.~~
 - ~~If Glasscord is *ever* updated, the installer will be updated as well.~~
-- The offical Glasscord Github page was deleted and all Electron compositing efforts are now being put towards [Glasstron](https://github.com/NyaomiDEV/Glasstron).
+- The offical Glasscord Github page was deleted and all Electron compositing efforts by [NyaomiDEV](https://github.com/NyaomiDEV/) are now being put towards [Glasstron](https://github.com/NyaomiDEV/Glasstron).
 - This was never meant to be a complicated project.
 It was created to work in conjunction with [Better Discord](https://betterdiscord.net/) as a tool to help friends install Glasscord who were too lazy to read the manual installation instructions.

 ## License